GagePielsticker/Express-API-Boilerplate/README.md

 sidenote- the engine.js is where the functionality of the api is intended to be stored, and because its on the client we simply pass the client to our routes etc.

 ## Security offered
 - Ratelimiting to prevent brute force style attacks and keep load down.
 This is simply an application level ratelimit to prevent bruteforce.
-A better implimentation would be on the reverse proxy level, however i packaged it incase that option isnt available/unknown.
+A better implementation would be on the reverse proxy level, however i packaged it incase that option isnt available/unknown.
 - HTTPS Transport layer only to enforce secure communications
 - HelmetJS middleware security for headers which includes these enabled defaultly
 - - ContentSecurityPolicy